Women Survivors

 Women-only Spaces

-We offer women only spaces (which are inclusive of trans women) in our centre on Tuesdays and Wednesdays, the rest of the week we offer appointments to people of all genders.
+We offer women only spaces (which are inclusive of trans women) in our centre on Mondays and Tuesday mornings, the rest of the week we offer appointments to people of all genders.